sami855-ux/sami855-ux/README.md

 ## About Me
 - Fullstack developer with 3+ years of experience building scalable web apps
-- Currently building a Node.js authentication package
+- Currently building a Next. js authentication package
 - Always exploring new cloud & backend technologies
 - Passionate about modern UI/UX and user-centered design
 - Experienced with microservices, REST APIs, and real-time apps